balena-io/balena-cli/INSTALL-MAC.md

 ### balena preload

-Like the `build` and `deploy` commands, the `preload` command requires Docker, with the additional restriction that Docker must be installed on the local machine (because Docker's bind mounting feature is used).
-Also, preloading balenaOS images for some older device types (like the Raspberry Pi 3, but not the Raspberry 4) requires Docker to support the [AUFS storage driver](https://docs.docker.com/storage/storagedriver/aufs-driver/).
-Unfortunately, Docker Desktop for Windows or macOS dropped support for the AUFS filesystem in Docker CE versions greater than 18.06.1.
+Like the `build` and `deploy` commands, the `preload` command requires Docker.
+Preloading balenaOS images for some older device types (like the Raspberry Pi 3, but not the Raspberry 4) requires Docker to support the [AUFS storage driver](https://docs.docker.com/storage/storagedriver/aufs-driver/).
+Unfortunately, Docker Desktop for Windows and macOS dropped support for the AUFS filesystem in Docker CE versions greater than 18.06.1.
 The present workarounds are to either:

 * Install the balena CLI on Linux (e.g. Ubuntu) with a virtual machine like VirtualBox.